Charges Filed In 30-Year-Old Wisconsin Murder

 Authorities say U.S. Border Patrol Officers arrested 70-year-old Mark Bringe Monday, February 12, at his home in Sahurita, Arizona.
 He’s been charged in Columbia County, Wisconsin, with first-degree intentional homicide in the death of Lorelei “Lori” Bringe.

 Lori Bringe, 33, died on August 19, 1988, from a single gunshot wound to the head outside the city of Poynette.
 Mark Bringe called police and reported that the wound was self-inflicted.
-A Columbia County Sheriff’s Office deputy found two Titan semiautomatic .25-caliber pistols, a clip, and a holster near her body.
+A Columbia County Sheriff’s Office deputy found two Titan semiautomatic.25-caliber pistols, a clip, and a holster near her body.
 The death was ruled a suicide.

 The case, however, was reopened in 2014 and Lori’s body was exhumed last year while the Columbia County investigators asked for the public’s help while they reexamined evidence.
 Along with witnesses, Mark Bringe was re-interviewed by police in 2017, and he allegedly changed details of his original story.